MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ## Turn Tamper Protection on (or off) for your organization

-To turn Tamper Protection on (or off), use the Microsoft 365 Device Management portal.
+If you are part of your organization's security team, you can turn Tamper Protection on (or off) in the Microsoft 365 Device Management portal.
 You must have appropriate [permissions](../microsoft-defender-atp/assign-portal-access.md), such as global admin, security admin, or security operations, to perform the following task.

 1. Go to the Microsoft 365 Device Management portal ([https://devicemanagement.microsoft.com](https://devicemanagement.microsoft.com)) and sign in with your work or school account.
-2. Select Device configuration > Profiles.
+2. Select **Device configuration** > **Profiles**.
 3.

 ## Turn Tamper Protection on (or off) for an individual machine